 Sights & Attractions

 The most popular attraction in the Parc de la Ciutadella is no doubt the Parc Zoologic.
-About 7,500 animals representing four hundred different species can be found in this zoo, which occupies about thirteen hectare of the park.
-Some of the zoo's most famous animals include gorillas, orang-utans, dolphins, cheetas, wolves, snow leopards, crocodiles and alligators.
-The zoo's former star attraction, an albino gorilla known as Snow Flake, died in 2004.
+About 7,500 animals representing four hundred different species can be found in this zoo, which occupies about thirteen hectares of the park.
+Some of the zoo’s most famous animals include gorillas, orangutans, dolphins, cheetahs, wolves, snow leopards, crocodiles and alligators.
+The zoo’s former star attraction, an albino gorilla known as Snow Flake, died in 2004.

 At the northern corner of the park is the Cascada, a triumphal arch with waterfall and fountain built for the 1888 Universal exhibition.
 The Baroque construction was designed by Josep Fontsère – who was responsible for the conversion of the citadel site into a park – and took six years to complete.